Zoom: A Border Musical

 Chto Delat (Tsaplya Olga Egorova, Dmitry Vilensky)

-Welcome to this live stream of the 2013 film “A Border Musical” by Chto Delat (Tsaplya Olga Egorova, Dmitry Vilensky)!
+Bergen Kunsthall presents a live stream of the 2013 film “A Border Musical” by Chto Delat (Tsaplya Olga Egorova, Dmitry Vilensky) followed by a talk by Dmitry Vilensky and Tsaplya Olga Egorova.

 A BORDER MUSICAL by Chto Delat